Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

 \section{Methodology}

-One of the goals of this paper is to compare the ability of different supervised learning methods to predict next period maximum drawdown from an observed set of quantitative and qualitative firm attributes.
-For completeness, we summarize the (well-known) methods used in the analysis here.\\ \\ All the methods we consider follow the general equations:
+One of the goals of this paper is to compare the ability of different supervised learning methods to predict next-period return and maximum drawdown, or more precisely, their ranking across stocks, from an observed set of quantitative and qualitative firm attributes.
+We summarize the (well-known) methods used in the analysis here for completeness.\\ \\ All the methods we consider follow the general equations:

 and